Bug report #17475

 History

-#1 Updated by Harrissou Santanna almost 7 years ago
+#1 Updated by Harrissou Santanna about 7 years ago

 Are you using master?
 Afaict, shortest Path (roadgraph?) is no longer a plugin; it's a processing alg now. (just to set the right tags to the issue report)

-#2 Updated by Borys Jurgiel almost 7 years ago
+#2 Updated by Borys Jurgiel about 7 years ago

 • Category changed from Plugin Manager to Processing/QGIS